MegretMendez/PostWarApocalypse-Final-Project/README.md

 <img width="1440" alt="Screenshot 2023-12-11 at 10 05 50 PM" src="https://github.com/MegretMendez/PostWarApocalypse-Final-Project/assets/142510070/1b3ca1d6-1cbd-4519-83b4-2553c769a486">

 Now we will create a Plane and place it on top of our Terrain and add a NavMeshSurface component to the Plane.
 The NavMeshSurface scans the Plane and creates a blueprint of the areas where the Enemy can move without colliding with other objects.
 The NavMeshSurface is not meant for flying objects.
 That is why we place a Plane over the Terrain so it seems that the enemies are flying.
-To make the plane seem invisible we have to remove the Mesh Renderer Component from the plane
+To make the plane seem invisible we have to remove the Mesh Renderer Component from the plane.

 <img width="1437" alt="Screenshot 2023-12-11 at 10 17 26 PM" src="https://github.com/MegretMendez/PostWarApocalypse-Final-Project/assets/142510070/0b57f4b7-c8a1-4625-a206-bb209fe3fdd6">